netlify/cli/README.md

 ### [serve](/docs/commands/serve.md)

-(Beta) build the site for production and serve locally
+(Beta) Build the site for production and serve locally.
+This does not watch the code for changes, so if you need to rebuild your site then you must exit and run `serve` again.

 ### [sites](/docs/commands/sites.md)